-Concentrations of nitrates in surface waters in two tributaries- the West Gully and Buckthoughts Gully- exceed national standards but are reducing over the long term.
-Macroinvertebrate communities in these tributaries are improving and are in 'Fair' condition.
-The concentrations of nitrate in the Kapuni Stream remain well below levels of any concern- for the 2013-2015 period the river would meet the criterion to be graded 'A'.
+Concentrations of nitrates in surface waters in two tributaries- the West Gully and Buckthoughts Gully- exceed national standards.
+Macroinvertebrate communities in these tributaries are significantly lower than those within the Kapuni Stream itself and there is less diversity present.
+However, they are still representative of in-stream ecology that is in 'fair' condition.
+The concentrations of nitrate in the Kapuni Stream remain well below levels of any concern- for the 2015-2016 period the river would meet the criterion to be graded 'A'.
+However, concentrations in surface tributaries in West Gully and Buckthoughts Gully are well in excess of national standards, but have shown a marked decrease from the peaks observed in the mid 1980's.